load board vs. freight marketplace

 Manual vs Automated

-Loads must be manually imputed into a load board.
-Users must search for loads and negotiate rates continuously; some boards, especially free ones, won’t remember your preferences.
+Loads must be manually imputed onto a load board.
+Users must continuously search for loads and negotiate rates; some boards, especially free ones, won’t remember your preferences.
 They also won’t do any additional paperwork or documentation for you, meaning you must contact the other party via phone or email to continue the transaction.

 Freight marketplaces are more automated.
 Shippers and carriers can save their load preferences to their accounts, so they will always find the loads they are looking for each time they shop.
-Marketplaces also do paperwork, billing, and documentation on the platform without connecting externally.
+Marketplaces also handle paperwork, billing, and documentation on the platform without requiring external connections.

 Load Availability and Quality